Virginia Beach Department of Emergency Medical Services: Training

-VA Beach Department of EMS is in charge of all initial and most continuing education training, though some rescue squads offer CEs to their members.
+Virginia Beach Department of EMS is in charge of all initial and most continuing education training, though some rescue squads offer CEs to their members.

 After passing a background and criminal records check, prospective volunteers are enrolled in a "BLS Academy," which is held during nights and on weekends.
 Upon graduation, students will have the opportunity to choose a station to affiliate with and be eligible for National Registry certification.

 Once certified and affiliated, members must "Intern" until comfortable and competent with local EMS protocols, policies, and procedures by being assigned to shifts as the third member of an ambulance and working under the guidance of qualified and released EMTs.
 Upon release, which is determined by the member's affiliated rescue squad, the member is allowed to work as an "Attendant in Charge."

 After a minimum time and requirements set by both the member's rescue squad and the Division of EMS, including usually 2–3 years with no detrimental history, application for Advance Life Support training can be submitted.
 All Advance Life Support training is done through contract with the Tidewater Community College.
 An additional two years of service is required upon graduation at the level certified, but training is free to the member.
-Release as an ALS provider differs from BLS providers, requiring an internship, Zone Car training, and oral board with Va Beach EMS officers prior to release.
+Release as an ALS provider differs from BLS providers, requiring an internship, Zone Car training, and oral board with Virginia Beach EMS officers prior to release.

 Already previously certified BLS and ALS members may join the system and bypass the BLS Academy, but must complete an internship and skills verification prior to being released as an Attendant in Charge.
-All Va Beach EMS providers are required to maintain State of Virginia AND National Registry EMS certification at their appropriate level.
+All Virginia Beach EMS providers are required to maintain State of Virginia AND National Registry EMS certification at their appropriate level.

 Significant Events

 2004 Santa on the Air

 The only program of its kind in the nation, a dedicated state inter-agency radio channel is obtained by Virginia Beach EMS and used for public safety members to contact Santa Claus, radio call sign "North Pole 1," and allows children who are involved at an emergency scene some comfort for the holiday by talking with Santa.
-The program is open for use by local agencies, including Va Beach EMS and it's rescue squads, U.S. Navy Fire, State Police and others.
+The program is open for use by local agencies, including Virginia Beach EMS and its rescue squads, U.S. Navy, Fire, State Police and others.
 The program runs through midday December 25 and has found both large success and support.